Current Release

 • Accelerated: Fix, tensorflow configuration removing site usage needs to apply only to standalone mode.
 Fixed in 1.9.7 already.

-• Plugins: Fix, the get_dist_name Nuitka package configuration function could crash in some rare configurations.
+• Plugins: Fix, the get_dist_name Nuitka Package Configuration function could crash in some rare configurations.
 Fixed in 1.9.7 already.

 • Standalone: Added necessary data file for pygame package.
 Added in 1.9.7 already.